BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/orchestration.md

 "What can I do with it?", you may wonder.
 Stay tuned, we will cover this in great details in the next session.

-## Orchestrate the data pipeline using the Workflow feature
+## Orchestrate YOUR data pipeline using Workflows

 We just walked you trough an example, now its time you think about your own workflow case.
 Which are those jobs that have to run on a recurring/ schedule basis?
 Please note that this was a lineal job, but you can run some jobs in parallel, you can add them in parallel in the pipeline.